kevbrick/SSDSpipeline/README.txt

 --h/help       Show help

 OUTPUT FILES FROM THE SSDS PIPELINE:
-The SSDS pipeline aligns Illumina sequencing reads to a reference genome and then generates output files for each of five sub-categories of DNA types (Fig. X):
+The SSDS pipeline aligns Illumina sequencing reads to a reference genome and then generates output files for each of five sub-categories of DNA types (see Khil et al. Genome Research 2012):

 ssDNA type 1 : high confidence ssDNA ssDNA type 2 : low confidence ssDNA